microsoft/omnichannel-chat-sdk/samples/README.md

 Here you can find all sample apps using [Omnichannel Chat SDK](https://github.com/microsoft/omnichannel-chat-sdk)

+All sample apps are not production ready code and are used for reference only.

 ## Samples List

 | Sample Name | Description |